mzanella/80columns/README.md

 # 80columns
-c++ that performs the word wrapping
+c++ script that performs the word wrapping